shigetajima/case_study1_tractor/README.md

 Cleaning was done to account for missing and improperly entered data.
 Columns with too many NaNs were removed from our analysis.

-Features that are not useful for predicting the tructor price include Data source, transmission, blade extension, engine horsepower, hydraulics, drive system, usage band.
+Features that are not useful for predicting the tractor price include Data source, transmission, blade extension, engine horsepower, hydraulics, drive system, usage band.

 ## Model and analysis
 We used linear regression which seems to give the best result.